mobile app bar

 Published

-There was a lot of speculation about Kyrie Irving joining forces with LeBron James at the Los Angeles Lakers.
+There was a lot of speculation about Kyrie Irving joining forces with LeBron James at the Lakers.
 Early in the offseason, reports suggested that the former Cavs teammates were interested in sharing a locker room once again.
-The Dallas Mavericks put these rumors to bed when they signed Irving to a three-year, $126,000,000 deal.
+The Mavericks put these rumors to bed when they signed Irving to a three-year, $126 Million deal.
 Several enthusiasts and analysts believe this Luka Doncic-Kyrie Irving duo is one of the most lethal offensive backcourt pairings in the NBA.
 However, Charles Barkley is of the opinion that re-signing Irving will not be beneficial for the Texas side.
 Instead, the TNT analyst believes that a sign-and-trade would’ve been a much better option for the organization.

-The Round Mound of Rebound wasn’t on the same page as the Dallas Mavericks’ regarding their decision to reward Kyring with a $126 million deal.
-Instead, Barkley believes the better move would have been to sign-and-trade the Point Guard.
+Charles Barkley recently made an appearance on The Bill Simmons Podcast.
+During one point in the conversation, Sir Charles gave his insights on the Mavs’ decision to re-sign Kyrie Irving.
+The Round Mound of Rebound wasn’t on the same page as the Mavericks’ regarding their decision to trust Kyrie with a $126 Million deal.
+Instead, Barkley believes the better move would have been to sign and trade the guard.

 “I was surprised that Mavericks did that, to be honest with you.
 I personally, just my personal opinion as an amateur GM, I would’ve did a sign-and-trade,” Barkley said.